cssinjs/jss/docs/js-api.md

 `rule.toJSON()`

 Returns JSON representation of a rule.
-Only regular rules are supported, no nested, conditionals, keyframes or array values.
+Only regular rules are supported, no nested, conditionals, keyframes or fallbacks.

 Result of toJSON call can be used later to apply styles inline to the element.